curvenote/curvenote/packages/cli-plugin/README.md

 ## Overview

-`@curvenote/plugin` is a MyST plugin for the Curvenote platform providing custom directives, roles, transforms and renderers.
+`@curvenote/plugin` is a plugin for the Curvenote CLI providing custom directives, roles, transforms and renderers for pubkicaitons on the Curvenote platform.

 Read the Curvenote [documentation](https://docs.curvenote.com/)